Środa Śląska – town defensive walls and castle

 A little earlier, in 1327, the last Wrocław prince Henry VI gave the castle together with incomes for life to the knight Ticzka from Reideburg, but with the passing of the Wrocław principality under the sovereignty of the Czech Crown in 1335, the castle became the property of the Czech kings.
 Instead of a castellan, they appointed a burgrave, who was replaced by officials over time.
 From the time when Charles IV transferred the office of starosty of the principality to the council of the city of Wrocław, the castle became subject to Wrocław councilors.
 In 1444, the city council entrusted the office of the burgrave to a Leonard Azenheimer, a Bavarian captain, who proved to be energetic, but also arbitrary.
 Two years later he was imprisoned and beheaded in a public square for his rapes and robberies.
 Among the burgrave’s offenses there was also the weakening of the town walls by piercing various holes in them.

-Individual sections of the town walls and towers were assigned to craft guilds, whose duty was to maintain them and defend in the event of an enemy attack.
-The repairs had to be made at their own expense, e.g. the Legnicka Tower took care of the locksmiths’ guild, the Świdnicka (Saint Thomas) Tower looked after tailors’, the corner tower near the Franciscan monastery the furriers’ guild, and the Wrocław Tower of the shoemakers’ guild.
-The towers were inspected twice a year.
+In the Middle Ages, individual sections of the town walls, along with towers, were assigned to guilds, whose responsibility was to maintain and defend them in the event of an enemy invasion.
+The towers were inspected twice a year, and the guilds had to undertake repairs at their own expense.
+For example, the Legnica Tower was under the care of the locksmiths’ guild, the Świdnica (St. Thomas) Tower under the care of the tailors’ guild, the corner tower near the Franciscan friary under the care of the furriers’ guild, and the Wrocław Tower under the care of the shoemakers’ guild.
+Around 1500, a shooting fraternity was established in Środa, an organization that taught townspeople how to wield weapons and ensured their skills were perfected in the event of a need to defend the walls.

 Architecture